Getting Convenient Local Support for Fentanyl Recovery

 Medication-assisted treatment is a specific treatment for opiates and involves replacing a shorter-acting opiate or opioid such as heroin or fentanyl with a longer-acting opioid such as buprenorphine or methadone.

-These replacement drugs have a much longer half-life and so a patient only needs to take the medication once every 24 hours to avoid opioid withdrawal symptoms.
+These replacement drugs have a much longer half-life so a patient only needs to take the medication once every 24 hours to avoid opioid withdrawal symptoms.

 Most studies show that when the body’s opioid receptors are saturated by the long-acting opioids, cravings for other, more dangerous, short-acting opioids seem to subside.